Rottweiler exercise & Fitness Guide

 How much exercise does a Rottweiler need?
 Activity recommendations for this large moderate-energy working breed.

-With a typical weight of 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler requires thoughtful care tailored to their specific breed characteristics.
+80-135 lbs adult size, 8-10 yrs life expectancy — and the Rottweiler has a health and temperament footprint that is worth reading on its own terms.
 While breed tendencies offer a useful starting point, the Rottweiler in front of you is shaped by genetics, early experiences, and your care.

 Health Predisposition Summary: Rottweilers show higher-than-average incidence of hip dysplasia, osteosarcoma, heart disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.